Roblox/creator-docs/content/en-us/scripting/data/player-data-purchasing.md

 3. Record the `PurchaseId` as handled in the player's in-memory player data.
 4. Write the player's in-memory player data to the `Class.GlobalDataStore|DataStore`.

-Sesson locking simplifies this flow, as you no longer need to worry about the following scenarios:
+Session locking simplifies this flow, as you no longer need to worry about the following scenarios:

 - The in-memory player data in the current server potentially being out-of-date, requiring you to fetch the latest value from the `Class.GlobalDataStore|DataStore` before verifying the `PurchaseId` history
 - The callback for the same purchase running in another server, requiring you to both read and write the `PurchaseId` history and save the updated player data with the purchase reflected atomically to prevent race conditions